googleapis/google-cloud-node/packages/pubsub/README.md

 ## Authentication

 It's incredibly easy to get authenticated and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.
 See each individual API section below to see how you can auth on a per-API-basis.
-This is useful if you want to use different accounts for different Google Cloud services.
+This is useful if you want to use different accounts for different Cloud services.

 ### On Google Cloud Platform